JosephLai241/The-Struggle/README.md

 |REJECTED|

 Each Application Status is mapped to a color and will colorize your job listing within a terminal.

+## Read This Before You Run the Program

+You will have to add a job on the initial run of this program.
+Adding a job on the initial run will create a csv titled `job_applications.csv` within the current working directory.
+All other functionality of the program will not work prior to adding a job because there is no file to read from.

+**DO NOT** create `job_applications.csv`.
+The program will create the file for you.
+Creating an empty `job_applications.csv` before running any commands will cause issues for you later on.

 ## Walkthrough